ftrackhq/ftrack-connect/doc/using/extending/hooks/index.rst

 .. note::

-    Unlike regular event, hook callbacks will run synchronous on the system running the ftrack connect application.
+    Unlike regular events, hooks will typically be run synchronously on the system running the ftrack connect application.

 .. toctree::
     :maxdepth: 1